Lesbians, gays, bisexuals, & transsexuals (LGBT)

 "This commitment is a big step forward for military families with lesbian and gay parents.
 The Department of Defense has a lot of work to do to ensure that all military families have access to the benefits they’ve earned through service to their country.
 We look forward to working with the Administration to make sure that all military families, including those with lesbian and gay service members, are protected and respected."

 However, as originally written, the federal Defense of Marriage Act (DOMA) limited the ability of the federal government to grant equality to same-sex married couples.
 Its constitutionality was challenged by the Windsor v.
 United States lawsuit.
 The U.S. Supreme Court. heard oral arguments on DOMA in late 2013-MAR, and delivered a ruling in 2013-JUN.
 They declared Section 3 of DOMA to be unconstitutional.
 As a result, the federal government is now able to treat same-sex and opposite-sex married couples equally,

 Overview about the "T" in LGBT: transgender individuals and transsexuals:

-Rarely mentioned in the media is the fact that the repeal of DADT only protects lesbians, gays and bisexuals.
-Transgender individuals and transsexuals are still subject to expulsion from the military because the Pentagon regards them to be mentally ill, and unfit for service.
-More details.
+It was rarely mentioned in the media that the repeal of DADT only protected lesbians, gays and bisexuals.
+Transgender individuals and transsexuals were still subject to expulsion from the military because the Pentagon regarded them at the time to be mentally ill, and unfit for service.

 Topics covered in this section: